The University has a system in place for dealing with complaints and grievances.

 Depending on the nature of the academic matter, your grievance might be dealt with by the University Senate, or by another relevant person or University body.

-See section 2.3.1 of the Student Grievance Resolution Procedures for more information.
+See the Student Grievance Resolution Procedures for more information.

 Administrative matters – fees, policies and procedures etc.